 A hardship license will allow you to drive to and from your place of employment so that you aren’t in jeopardy of losing your income.
 To apply for your hardship license:

-- Schedule an appointment at the DHSMV for license reinstatement.
+- Schedule an appointment at your local Florida driving office for license reinstatement.

 - Print out your enrollment certificate upon registering for the course.